js216/State-evolution/README.md

 `load_Hamiltonian(fname)`, which has to return a Hamiltonian `H(fields)` for a list of fields `[[Ex, Ey, Ez, Bx, By, Bz], ...]`.

-The fields are defined in `fields.py` as a set of functions of time and (scannable) parameters.
-The scan code only requires two to be defined:

-- `field(t, **params)`: returns a `numpy` array of the fields at a particular point in time (see code for details)

-- `time_mesh(**params)`: returns an appropriate time mesh on which to evaluate the state evolution (i.e., the time steps are the more densely packed when the fields and thus the Hamiltonian are expected to vary quickly with time)

-Finally, `main.py` is the script to be used to run a scan over parameters.
+`main.py` is the script to be used to run a scan over parameters.
 Note the final `if __name__ == '__main__'` statement, requiring two arguments to the
 script: the "run directory", and the filename of the "option file" (to be explained in the next section).
 The scan results are written in the appropriate